Simple Pan-Seared Scallops

 Add oil and butter to a medium-large skillet over high heat.
 When butter has melted and the mixture has just begun to smoke, use tongs to add the scallops, spacing them about 1 inch apart so they’re not touching.

 Cook to sear the scallops for just 1 1/2 minutes each side, turning once.
 Perfectly seared scallops will have a golden crust that is about 1/4 inch deep on each side, and the middle will still be slightly translucent.

 Use tongs to remove scallops.
+Garnish with sprouts of your choice.
 Serve immediately.

 Pan-seared Wild Scallops in a Brown Butter & Lemon Sauce with Capers and Chives

 It’s easy to get a nice sear on scallops — that delicious, crispy crust exterior that comes from a nice sear.
 The quick, lemony pan sauce adds a punch of flavor that you don’t want to miss.
 Adapted from Bon Appetit.
 Serves 2.

 - 2 Tbsp lemon juice (from about 1 lemon)

 - 5 or 6 large, wild, dry sea scallops (dry meaning they have not been soaked in a liquid preservative, so look for wild scallops)